antonrunov/octaudio/README.md

 ##### Features

-- Runs on GNU/Linux, Mac OS X, and MS Windows, and can be compiled for the other platforms.
+- Cross-platform.
 - Multitrack data viewer provides fast and reliable data displaying on almost arbitrary scale in both directions.
 - Track groups that are switched with tabs.
-- Double precision arithmetics for all data including time and sample rate values.
+- Double precision arithmetic for all data including time and sample rate values.
 - Multichannel, arbitrary length tracks.
 - Two displaying modes (Normal and Abs Value) for both zero centered (like audio data) and positive (amplitude, power, etc.) signals.